holleyvoegtle/sanDiegoTopSpots/README.md

 First I cloned the project from the SDCS github site and made a local directory to which I built from.
 I created an HTML and JS file and ran the site static.

+All unit tests passed and the project was a success.